Bringing new staff into your business means you need to align them with your business practices, and your way of working.

 - The use of new equipment

 Training won’t all be done in one day.
 It’s worthwhile spreading this out and using training as a benchmarking tool during your new employee’s probation period.
+It's a good idea to use a mix of training methods, including hands-on activities and observation of activities, rather than just providing written instructions.
+Ensure that the new recruit receives adequate supervision.

 Meet the team